 Chapter 2 - Is Modern Israel the Israel of Promise?

 Page 9 - How Pure was the Jewish "Race?"

 How Pure was the Jewish "Race?"
 Another factor in understanding the identity of the true Israel is the question of race.
 If the promises were to apply only to ethnically pure Israelites - 100% genetic descendents of Jacob - then any mixing with non-genetic Israelites would be a problem.
 Some believe that the 144,000 of Revelation chapters 7 and 14 must be genetically-pure Israelites.
 We will see the unlikelihood of that in the following.

-Even when the Israelites left Egypt their number included a mixed multitude:
+When the Israelites left Egypt their number included a mixed multitude: